Applies to all card types:

 - Books, CDs and Magazines circulate for 3 weeks with a $0.10 fine for each day overdue.

 - DVDs circulate for 7 days with a $1 per title fine for each day overdue.
-No renewals are available for DVDs.
+One (1) renewal is available for DVDs.

 - Inter-Library Loan (SHARE) books circulate and have overdue fines based on the lending libraries policies